You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Some models even have a button to keep your yogurt at the perfect temperature while it cultures.
 Yogurt makes a great healthy breakfast or snack, and you can save a lot of money by making it at home.

-You can even strain your finished yogurt to make your own homemade Greek style yogurt.
-If you choose a 6 quart instant pot size, you can make 4-5 quarts of yogurt at a time.
+You can even strain your finished yogurt to make your own homemade Greek-style yogurt.
+If you choose a 6-quart Instant Pot size, you can make 4-5 quarts of yogurt at a time.

 This sounds like a lot until you think about how much yogurt a family with growing kids can go through in a week.